asmagill/hammerspoon_asm.undocumented/touchbar/README-BAR.md

 Returns:
  * a boolean value indicating whether or not the touchbar represented by the object is currently being displayed in the laptop or virtual Touch Bar.

+Notes:
+ * The value returned by this method changes as expected when the [hs._asm.undocumented.touchbar.bar:dismissModalBar](#dismissModalBar) or [hs._asm.undocumented.touchbar.bar:minimizeModalBar](#minimizeModalBar) methods are used.
+ * It does *NOT* reliably change when when the system dismiss button is used (when the second argument to [hs._asm.undocumented.touchbar.bar:presentModalBar](#presentModalBar) or `hs._asm.undocumented.touchbar.item:presentModalBar` is true (or not present)).
+This is being investigated but at present no workaround is known.

 - - -

 <a name="itemForIdentifier"></a>